Jeff Dozier

-Jeff Dozier is an American snow hydrologist, environmental scientist, researcher and academic.
-He is Distinguished Professor Emeritus and Founding Dean of the Bren School of Environmental Science & Management at the University of California, Santa Barbara.
+Jeff Dozier was an American snow hydrologist, environmental scientist, researcher and academic.
+He was distinguished professor emeritus and founding dean of the Bren School of Environmental Science & Management at the University of California, Santa Barbara.

-Dozier's research and teaching have focused on snow science, Earth system science, radiative transfer in snow, remote sensing and information systems, image processing, and terrain analysis.
+Dozier's research and teaching focused on snow science, Earth system science, radiative transfer in snow, remote sensing and information systems, image processing, and terrain analysis.

-Dozier is a Fellow of the American Geophysical Union and the American Association for the Advancement of Science, a Distinguished Scientist in the Chinese Academy of Sciences, and a recipient of the NASA/Department of Interior William T. Pecora Award and of the NASA Public Service Medal.
-In 2009, he was awarded the Jim Gray Award from Microsoft.
-He helped explain optical properties of snow to animators of the film Frozen, which won an Academy Award for Best Animated Feature.
-He has led six expeditions to the Hindu Kush range in Afghanistan, where he made a dozen first ascents, and has had a climbing destination, Dozier Dome, in Yosemite National Park named after him.
+Dozier was a fellow of the American Geophysical Union and the American Association for the Advancement of Science, and a recipient of the NASA/Department of Interior William T. Pecora Award.

 Early life and education

-While Dozier was at the University of California, Berkeley in the early 1960s, he dropped out after a year and a half and went to Europe where he climbed and studied German.
+While Dozier was at the University of California, Berkeley in the early 1960s, he dropped out after a year and a half and went to Europe where he climbed, and studied German.
 He then hitchhiked from Germany to India.
 His experience during this trip inclined him to learn more about Earth's water and climate.
 He received his B.A. in Geography from California State University, Hayward (now East Bay) in 1968.

-Subsequently, he completed the M.Sc. in 1969 and Ph.D. in 1973 in Geography from the University of Michigan.
-His Ph.D. thesis was entitled 'An evaluation of the variance minimization principle in river channel adjustment,' and a chapter on adjustment of supraglacial streams was published.
+Dozier completed the M.Sc. in 1969 and Ph.D. in 1973 in Geography from the University of Michigan.
+His PhD thesis topic was the hydrology of the Dana fork of the Tuolumne River.
 In 1971, he joined California State University, Hayward as a lecturer and taught there until he moved to the University of California, Santa Barbara in 1974.

 In 1974, Dozier went to the Hindu Kush for his sixth climbing expedition.
 While crossing a steep slope, Dozier realized that he had no idea whether that slope might avalanche.
-That experience moved his research interest towards Snow and Avalanches.
+That experience moved his research interest towards snow and avalanches.